thearticulatemagazine/vol1/content/posts/2023-03-27-lady-and-the-lotus.md

 tags:
 ---

-> “If you know how to make good use of the mud, you can grow beautiful lotuses.” – Thich Nhat Hanh
+“If you know how to make good use of the mud, you can grow beautiful lotuses.”
+–Thich Nhat Hanh
+{.quote}